Tintic, Ajax Mining Co.

 September 17, 1892

-The American Eagle Mining Company sued Caleb Chamberlain, for trespass and encroachment for taking ore from the wrong side of the boundary line between the Copperopolis claim and the Chamberlain claim.
-The court issued an junction on August 23, 1893 in favor of the American Eagle company.
+The American Eagle Mining Company sued Caleb Chamberlain [sic: Champlain], for trespass and encroachment for taking ore from the wrong side of the boundary line between the Copperopolis claim and the Chamberlain claim.
+The court issued an junction on August 23, 1893 in favor of the American Eagle [Copperopolis] company.
 (Provo Daily Enquirer, September 17, 1892; August 24, 1893)

 May 4, 1894

-(As shown below, the case was settled in October 1894 by the organization of the Ajax Mining Company.)
+(The above law suit was settled in October 1894 by the organization of the Ajax Mining Company, which consolidated the Copperopolis mine, the Champlain mine, and the Phoenix mine.)

 October 23, 1894